NEWECX/vendor-sdk/readme.md

     -sb --submit-both-inventory-assets         to submit both inventory and assets to server -h, --help                                 display help for command

-<a href="/doc/use-newecx-cli.md">Click here for document of use newecx cli command</a>
+<a href="/doc/use-newecx-cli.md">Click here for the full documentation of the newecx cli command</a>

-### Step 5: Example of Use Vendor SDK APIs
+### Step 5: Example of Using Vendor SDK APIs

-To upload your inventory feed data/inventory.csv file:
+To upload your inventory feed (data/inventory.csv file):

     'use strict';